* This is the Consumer Version. *

 A high density lipoprotein (HDL—the good) cholesterol level of less than 40 mg/dL for men or less than 50 mg/dL for women

 The initial treatment involves exercise and changes in eating habits.
-Each part of the syndrome should also be treated with drugs if necessary.
+Each part of metabolic syndrome should also be treated with drugs if necessary.

 High blood pressure and abnormal fat levels in blood are also treated.
 Drugs to lower blood pressure (antihypertensives) or to lower lipid levels are used if needed.